mnakawe/SER531-Intellihealth/README.md

 4-> After creating the data set, we need to import the data, so click add-data and select files, add the [rdf](https://drive.google.com/file/d/1tRUk5pX0IEUmjQNCXoyaGTZY3QRIjojh/view?usp=drive_link).

 5-> Make sure you have [maven](https://maven.apache.org/install.html) installed.
-If you are using intellij you can just intall the plugin.
+If you are using intellij you can just install the plugin.

 6-> Install [spring-boot](https://docs.spring.io/spring-boot/docs/1.0.0.RC5/reference/html/getting-started-installing-spring-boot.html) (this also tells how to install maven).
 Confirm the installation.